Mueller laboratory: Visualising the immune system in action

 Dr Iain Comerford, The University of Adelaide

-This research project is available to PhD, Honours, Master of Biomedical Science students to join as part of their thesis.
+This research project is available to PhD, Honours, Master of Biomedical Science to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.